 To sources these items, the first place you might want to start is your house.
 There’s bound to be something that isn’t your size anymore or just hasn’t been in use for a long while.
 Friends and family can also contribute to your thrift/ preloved business.
 Perhaps you would be required to give them a percentage of your earnings.
 That’s okay as you can haggle with them over the price point.
 Preloved business owners are also scavengers, constantly searching for great deals on second-hand items and where they can purchase/collect used goods from for resale.
 People have struck gold in the process, finding items such as vintage designer bags, “collectors items” whose prices increase with age.

-If you have products you can make and produce for wholesale buyers, seize this golden opportunity for your business and register to become an African Things vendor, watch this detailed video on how to register:
+If you have products you can make and produce for wholesale buyers, seize this golden opportunity for your business and register to become an African Things vendor, contact us via WhatsApp

 We offer business owners the opportunity to create shops on our website and market their products across the world.